misikir21/speedcars/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank code reviwers and coding partner for their unconditional support and guidance.
+I would like to thank the code reviewers and coding partners for their unconditional support and guidance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>